 Hirschgarten was originally a game enclosure built by the Elector Karl Theodor at the end of the eighteenth century.
 A small part of the historic enclosure has been preserved and can be seen from the beer garden.
 With 8,000 seats, the beer garden is the biggest in the city, and is also one of the most pleasant because of its peaceful location and numerous chestnut trees.
-It is not one of the most traditional though beer has never been brewed or stored here, and it was only converted from a hunting house to a restaurant in 1970, when the garden was also built.
-This is, as is usual, a self-service beer garden, and you'll have to wash your beer glass yourself before getting a refill.
+It was converted from a hunting house to a restaurant in 1970, when the garden was also built.

 The easily accessible Kilians Irish Pub, a stone's throw away from Marienplatz City Center, strives to bring a bit of Ireland into the German city of Munich.
 The pub, open daily, usually has performances by Irish bands during the week, with the weekend being reserved for different genres.
 The attempt to introduce Ireland to the world is not restricted to the music and the food but extends to traditional Irish Ceili dancing, which is held on the first Monday of every month.
 Patrons can also enjoy watching major sporting events on their many televisions, of which three are on the terrace and one in the back garden.